rwxrob/zet/docs/2590/README.md

 # Difference between "adventure by bike" and "digital nomad by bike"

 As I was packing I realized there is a significant distinction between most adventure cyclists and digital nomads living by bike.
-This makes sense because a DNB is just living as normal a life as possible indefinitely on the road while an adventure cyclist is pushing their boundaries seeking adventure for a specific number of days.
+Unlike an adventure cyclist who seeks adventure while getting away from it all, a DNB seeks a sustainable, regular work life while traveling to new destinations every day.
 Life itself is the adventure for a DNB.
-Every single day is a challenge to keep mind, body, bike, and balance in check not just for one specific trip or tour.
+Every day is a challenge to keep mind, body, work, and bike in balance.

-* Less total weekly time on a bike (3 hours/day for most)
+* Less total weekly time on a bike
-* Much slower pace (13 mph / 21 kph maximum)
+* Much slower pace
-* 2-days (at most) away from civilization and an AC power outlet
+* Only 2-days away from civilization and an AC power outlet
-* Long-haul mode (always towing 70 lbs)
-* Far more risk-averse
-* Body-mounted camera for livestreaming is better
+* Heavily loaded with nomadic office gear
+* Less able to tolerate risk of any kind

 ## Less time on the bike